prinshukumar22/ecommerce-sanity/README.md

 The project will be deployed to Vercel.

-Extended Description

-This project was created using the following technologies:
+# This project was created using the following technologies:

     Sanity.io: A headless CMS that allows you to create and manage content in a structured way.
     Next.js: A React framework that makes it easy to build server-rendered and static websites.